 If you have a personality that is good at sales and networking, you can earn money by finding good real estate deals and referring them to other people who are looking for investment opportunities.

-You could collect referral fees from the end buyer when the deal closes if you have built a good, trusting relationship with them.
+You could collect referral fees from the end buyer when the deal closes if you have built a trusting relationship with them.
 Whenever possible, it is best to have a contract to guarantee payment.

 To sell your home, you can either sign an Option Agreement or a Purchase Agreement to give the buyer the option to purchase the home.
 For more information on this topic, please read this blog post.